districtr/districtr/docs/11suggestions/organizing.md

 the document, do we need to call `renderToolbar` in the methods of `brushTool`?
 - Long vs. Short Tab titles are based on `VRA`.
-Could we uncouple this from `VRA` and instead condition this on the number of tas?
+Could we uncouple this from `VRA` and instead condition this on the number of tabs?
-- `ColumnSets` hard code every possible column.
+- `ColumnSets` hard codes every possible column.

-Philosophically, I think `State` should be responsible for the addition of its own columnsets with a function like `addColumnSet(...)`.
+Philosophically, I think `State` should be responsible for the addition of its own columnsets with a function like `addColumnSet(...)` rather than having other functions intialize instance variables upon it.
-I also think that state should initialize blank versions of any of its instance variables at the onset for clarity's sake.
+I also think that state should initialize blank versions of any possible instance variables at the onset for clarity's sake.

-## Server and Files
+### Server and Files

 Districtr relies on souricing data from its internal assets folder and external databases and server functions.

-- Small snippets of content is saved in a multitude of html files and folders for [landing pages], [`DataSetInfo`] and [`Modal`]s.
+Small snippets of content is saved in a multitude of html files and folders for [landing pages], [`DataSetInfo`] and [`Modal`]s.
 Could short pieces of content for each state be combined as say, a JSON, for simplicity?

 Meanwhile, there should only be one way we talk to the server.
 Originally, the [`routes.js`] file was for navigating between pages in